-We know choosing a career and finding a job in it is tough.
+We know choosing a career and finding a job is tough.
 That’s why we’ve compiled these resources for you as a jumping-off point in finding the right direction.
 Happy hunting!

 Career Development